So, what’s all this fuss about women and pension age? Why can’t the Government simply use money from National Insurance to smooth things over?

 Rather than being in surplus, the NIF has in fact been running at a loss in recent years, requiring additional grants from general tax revenue in order to break even.
 Any additional load will necessitate an increase to this supplementary diversion of taxation money.

-The report cited here considered a number of other options for redress.
-The impact of the claim being made by WASPI, which doesn’t stop at a return to the 1995 position but wants to exempt 1950s women from that piece of legislation as well, was costed at a total of £60 billion by 2021.
-That’s a huge figure and there’s no realistic prospect of that option being pursued.
+The claim being made by WASPI doesn’t stop at a return to the 1995 position, but wants to exempt 1950s women from that as well.
+By anyone’s reckoning, that would cost several tens of £billions, even just up to 2021.
+That’s a huge figure and there’s no realistic prospect of anything resembling that option being pursued.

 What must be worth exploring is the feasibility of a targeted degree of relief.
+(The report cited above, for example, looked at a number of options for redress of this kind.)
 That has to include means-testing, to limit the scope to those for whom the change in SPA results in real hardship, rather than simply disappointment.
 There are many claims of injustice resulting from the actions of the current Government in cutting benefit payments and allowances; we have to be able to prioritise by targeting our assistance efforts.

 WASPI has set its face against any means-testing component, however.
 Still stuck between a rock and a hard place, therefore.